-With other traffic generation methods, you don’t have a direct link like that to your audience.
+With other traffic generation methods, you don’t have a direct link to your audience.

 - Think about SEO, for example.
 You might be on top of the search results on one day, yes.
-But in a few months, your rankings could go down and you’ll lose some of the traffic via Google.
+But in a few months, your rankings could drop and you’d lose some of your blog traffic.

 - Or with social networks: you have to be constantly active on social media to generate traffic to your blog.
 And the chances are you’ll face a lot of competition.
 So, it’s sometimes pure coincidence that your followers happen to see your post and click on it.

 All in all, having an email list is the best method to make sure you’ll always have at least some traffic coming to your blog.

 How to create an opt-in for subscribers on your blog?